Do you have questions regarding the Mill Creek Log Jam project?

 Not sure if a ditch near you is under maintenance?
 Contact Drainage Maintenance Tech, Matt Archer, at (937) 642-5871, ext.
 2228, to find out.

-Ditch assessments, or special assessments as listed on your tax bill, are a fund established by the county to maintain drainage ditches.
+Ditch assessments, or special assessments listed on your tax bill, are funds established by the county to maintain drainage ditches.

 The cost of constructing ditches is referred to as the base.
-A percentage of the base is collected annually through your taxes and kept in a fund for the maintenance of a specific ditch (Long Ditch in Millcreek Township, etc.).
+A percentage of the base is collected annually through your taxes and kept in a fund to maintain a specific ditch (Long Ditch in Millcreek Township, etc.).

 The Union SWCD's ditch maintenance program consists of spraying to prevent the establishment of trees, brush, and noxious weeds, and mowing to allow safe passage and inspection of the ditches.
 In addition, other ongoing maintenance practices include repairing tile outlets and erosion problems along banks, maintaining the proper depth of ditches, promoting a 15-foot berm along the ditches for stability and maintenance access, and removal of trees that have fallen in or across the ditches.